-1 through the tax revenue that would result from the expenditure of City funds therein is inconsistent with 2 the principles of equality that San Francisco strives to promote.
-3 SEC.
+- the principles of equality that San Francisco strives to promote.

+SEC.
 12X.2.
 DEFINITIONS.

-4 For purposes of this Article I: 5 "City" means the City and County of San Francisco.
-6 "Contract" means an agreement between a Contracting Department and any person or entity 7 that provides, at the expense of the City, for public works or public improvements to be purchased 8 under Chapter 6 of the Administrative Code, or for commodities or services to be purchased under 9 Chapter 21 of the Administrative Code.
-Notwithstanding the foregoing, "Contract" shall not include: 10 - (a) Agreements for the investment of trust money or relating to the management of trust 11 assets, agreements to invest City moneys in U.S. government securities, or agreements for the 12 investment, deposit, or safekeeping of City moneys, where, for any such agreement, the Treasurer, as a 13 fiduciary of the City, determines that entering into the agreement is in the interest of soundly investing 14 public assets; or 15 (b) Agreements entered into for underwriting services for the purchase and sale of City 16 bonds, notes, and other forms of indebtedness; or 17 (c) Agreements advertised, solicited, or initiated prior to the Operative Date of this 18 Chapter 12X, including amendments to existing Contracts.
-19 "Contracting Department" means the City department, office, board, commission, or other 20 City agency that enters into a Contract on behalf of the City.
-21 "Contractor" means any corporation, partnership, individual, sole proprietorship, joint 22 venture, or other legal entity or combination thereof, which enters into a Contract with the City.
-23 "Covered State" means any state that after June 26, 2015, has enacted a law that, 24 - (a) voids or repeals existing state or local protections against discrimination on the basis 25 of Sexual Orientation, Gender Identity, or Gender Expression, or
+- For purposes of this Article I: - "City" means the City and County of San Francisco. - "Contract" means an agreement between a Contracting Department and any person or entity - that provides, at the expense of the City, for public works or public improvements to be purchased - under Chapter 6 of the Administrative Code, or for commodities or services to be purchased under - Chapter 21 of the Administrative Code.
+Notwithstanding the foregoing, "Contract" shall not include: - (a) Agreements for the investment of trust money or relating to the management of trust - 11 assets, agreements to invest City moneys in U.S. government securities, or agreements for the - investment, deposit, or safekeeping of City moneys, where, for any such agreement, the Treasurer, as a - fiduciary of the City, determines that entering into the agreement is in the interest of soundly investing - public assets; or

+15 (b) Agreements entered into for underwriting services for the purchase and sale of City

+- bonds, notes, and other forms of indebtedness; or - 17 (c) Agreements advertised, solicited, or initiated prior to the Operative Date of this - Chapter 12X, including amendments to existing Contracts. - "Contracting Department" means the City department, office, board, commission, or other City agency that enters into a Contract on behalf of the City. - "Contractor" means any corporation, partnership, individual, sole proprietorship, joint - venture, or other legal entity or combination thereof, which enters into a Contract with the City. - "Covered State" means any state that after June 26, 2015, has enacted a law that, - 24 (a) voids or repeals existing state or local protections against discrimination on the basis - 25 of Sexual Orientation, Gender Identity, or Gender Expression, or

-1 (b) authorizes or requires discrimination against same-sex couples or their families or tha 2 authorizes or requires discrimination on the basis of Sexual Orientation, Gender Identity, or Gender 3 Expression, including any law that creates an exemption to antidiscrimination laws in order to permit 4 discrimination against same-sex couples or their families or on the basis of Sexual Orientation, Gende 5 Identity, or Gender Expression.
-6 "Covered State List" means the list maintained by the City Administrator of all states that 7 meet the definition of a Covered State, in accordance with Section 12X.3.
-8 "Gender Expression" has the meaning set forth in Section 3304.1(c) of the Police Code.
-9 "Gender Identity" has the meaning set forth in Section 3304.1(c) of the Police Code.
-10 "Operative Date" means February 11, 2017.
-11 "Sexual Orientation" has the meaning set forth in Section 12B.1(c) of the Administrative 12 Code.
+1 (b) authorizes or requires discrimination against same-sex couples or their families or that 2 authorizes or requires discrimination on the basis of Sexual Orientation, Gender Identity, or Gender 3 Expression, including any law that creates an exemption to antidiscrimination laws in order to permit 4 discrimination against same-sex couples or their families or on the basis of Sexual Orientation, Gender 5 Identity, or Gender Expression.
+6 7 meet the definition of a Covered State, in accordance with Section 12X.3.
+8 9 10 11 12 Code.
 13 SEC.
 12X.3.
 COVERED STATE LIST.
-14 The City Administrator shall create and maintain the Covered State List.
+14 - The City Administrator shall create and maintain the Covered State List.
 A state shall be 15 added to the Covered State List when it meets the definition of a Covered State.
 A state shall be 16 removed from the Covered State List where the law or laws that caused the state to meet the definition 17 of a Covered State have been repealed or found to be unenforceable by a court of competent 18 jurisdiction.
 The Covered State List shall be posted on the website of the City Administrator, and shall 19 be reviewed and updated by the City Administrator at least semiannually.
 20 SEC.
 12X.4.
 TRAVEL.
-21 -(a) The City shall not: 22 - (1) Require any of its employees or officers to travel to a state on the Covered State List; 23 or 24 (2) Approve a request for City-funded travel to a state on the Covered State List.
-25 (b) Subsection (a) shall not apply to travel that is:
+21 -(a) The City shall not: 22 (1) Require any of its employees or officers to travel to a state on the Covered State List; 23 or 24 (2) Approve a request for City-funded travel to a state on the Covered State List.
+25 -(b) Subsection (a) shall not apply to travel that is: